Epidemiology and Food Safety Risk Analysis - (5 days)

 - Hands-on course: focus on solving real-world risk analysis problems and use of a variety of case studies to illustrate applications, good practices or mistakes to avoid.

-Participants will receive a USB drive with all lecture notes and model files produced for the course.
-Participants will also have access to a web-drive where they will be able to retrieve course exercise files simultaneously as the instructor develops them during the class.
+Participants will receive electronic copies of all lecture notes and model files produced for the course.
+Participants will also have access to a webpage where they will be able to retrieve course exercise files simultaneously as the instructor develops them during the class.

 The course runs from 09:00 to 17:00 each day, but registrations on the first day begin at 8:30am.
 Morning and afternoon coffee and lunch are provided.
 A social event will be provided at the beginning of the course.
 The course will be delivered in English.